chloehp/music-01/README.md

 >Make snail logo, title and background
 >New button bobble animation - pseudo 3d

-!>BUG: if use drags note from not selected track, breaks app
+!>BUG: if use drags note from not selected track, breaks app - kind of fixed with try catch

 # Getting Started with Create React App